About Bucklawren Farm near Looe, Cornwall

 Bucklawren became more and more popular thanks to its peaceful location and friendly welcome, and so more holiday accommodation was needed.
 As with many West Country farms, some of Bucklawren’s old stone barns and stable blocks had become impractical for modern farming practices.
 Rather than allow these beautiful buildings to fall into disrepair, Robert and Jean decided to bring them new life and purpose by converting them so that holidaymakers could enjoy their very special historic atmosphere.

 In 1991 they converted a former stable block into three self catering holiday cottages.
-This was followed by the conversion of a two storey barn into a spacious four bedroom holiday cottage (The Hayloft) and finally in 2000 the conversion of further barns into The Granary Restaurant and The Lodge cottage.
+This was followed by the conversion of a two storey barn into a spacious four bedroom holiday cottage (The Hayloft) and finally in 2000 the conversion of a further barn into The Lodge cottage.
 The design and materials were carefully chosen to ensure sympathetic conversion and to faithfully retain the exterior and interior character of the lovely old buildings.

 Green Acorn Award